underscoreio/essential-scala/src/pages/intro/expressions.md

 ~~~

 <div class="callout callout-info">
-As you can see, executing this code causes the REPL to raise a number of warnings and return the `Int` value `3`.
+As you can see, executing this code causes the console to raise a number of warnings and return the `Int` value `3`.

 A block is a sequence of expressions or declarations surrounded by braces.
 A block is also an expression: it executes each of its sub-expressions in order and returns the value of the last expression.